 “At this point, I decided to do a drive for my service learning project,” Ferdman said.
 “It was an incredibly exciting learning experience in a lot of ways.
 I had never really talked about menstruation with anyone except my closest friends.
 It was really vulnerable.”

 This year, Ferdman realized that she could do even more.
-With the help of Ericka Familia (11), Fry, and Dolan, Ferdman began the Period @ HM Club.
+With Dolan’s help, Familia, Fry, and Ferdman began the Period @ HM Club.
 Overall, Period @ HM is about “advocacy, education and opening dialogue within and outside the Horace Mann community,” Ferdman said.

 “An average club meeting fluctuates between open discussion and presentation,” Ferdman said.
 “It is really important for us to both talk about how menstruation is addressed within the Horace Mann community, and about outreach and how to cause fundamental change.”